 If I had gone through this immersion even a year or two ago, I don’t think I would’ve been ready.
 The intensity would have been too much, and I would not have allowed myself to be vulnerable and to feel and heal.
 Some participants didn’t experience big emotional releases this week, and that’s okay too.
 We all receive exactly what we’re ready for at the time.
 There is no right or wrong way to heal and it's important to know that we are all on journey to heal and evolve as humans.

 Sometimes, when the body is still stuck in a trauma response, fight, flight, freeze, or fawn.. it’s not ready to receive.
 Even if your mind says, “I’m okay,” your body might not feel safe yet.
-And that’s where the real work begins, helping the nervous system shift from survival into safety.
+And that’s where the real work begins, helping the nervous system move from survival into safety.

-Can Spinal Flow help shift someone out of a trauma response?
+Can Spinal Flow help move someone out of a trauma response?
 Absolutely.
 It’s one of the things it does best.
 But it may take time.
 It’s a gentle, yet powerful modality that works with the body’s own intelligence, guiding it out of sympathetic activation (“fight or flight”) and into parasympathetic regulation (“rest and digest”).

 That’s where healing begins.